flexera-public/ui-build-tools/README.md

 - Pre-caching SVG images into a JavaScript file (to be imported by the TypeScript code).
 - copying non `.ts` and non `.scss` files from the root of the bundle.

-All generated files are placed in the `build` folder.
-If the `dist` flag is set on your bundle, then the files are instead placed into the `dist` folder except for the templates and images pre-cache files.
+All generated files are placed in a subfolder of the `dist` folder named after the bundle.

 You can build your bundle using: